pookleblinky/lifescripts/index.md

 - skills.rkt A literal goddamn skill sheet.
 - stats.rkt A literal statsheet using Call of Cthulhu attributes
 - status todayscript > status
+- tasks.rkt Randomly decide which task to do next
 - todayscript.rkt Determine coinfast and kettlebell

 Social